 5 Ways to Boost Portfolio Returns With Mutual Funds

 Getting the best returns out of mutual funds isn't just a matter of finding and buying the best funds.
-Many investors don't realize that higher returns are more within their control than if they were to take on more market risk.
-Instead of searching for the top-performing funds, which doesn't always lead to top performance in the future, investors can follow five simple ways of maximizing returns.
+There are a handful of timeless investing rules and mutual fund investing tips to maximize performance.
+Instead of chasing after performance, investors can follow five simple ways that can help maximize returns.

-So without further ado, here are five ways to boost mutual fund portfolio returns.
+So without further ado, and in no particular order, here are five ways to maximize mutual fund performance.

 1. Use No-Load Funds